plaidml/git-big/README.md

   -h, --help  Show this message and exit.

 Commands:
-  add      Add big files
+  add
-           This command gives you the option of inputting one or more paths.
-If a single file path is given, it will add your file to the index.
-If a directory path is given, all files within the directory will be recursively added to the index.
+    Add big files.
+Each specified path will be added to git-big.
+If a path refers to a directory, all files within the directory will be recursively added to the index.

+  clone
-  clone    Clone a repository with big files
+    Clone a repository with big files.
-           Allows you to clone a repository in the same way git clone works but can be used on repositories wth WORM files.

-  cp       Copy big files
+  cp
-           Copies specified file to a specified location e.g. git big cp bigfile.iso /home/new/place
+    Copy big files.
+Copies a big file in the same way that git cp would usually work.
+The index will be updated to refer to the old and new location of copied files.

+  help
-  help     Show this message and exit.
+    Show this message and exit.

-  init     Initialize big files
+  init
-           Sets up your local repository for use with git big
+    Initialize a repository.

-  mv       Move big files
+  mv
-           Moves or renames a file, a directory or a symlink in the same way that git mv would usually work.
-The index will be updated with the new changes made but changes must be committed.
+    Move big files.
+Moves a big file in the same way that git mv would usually work.
+The index will be updated to refer to the new location of moved files.

-  pull     Pull big files
+  pull
-           Allows you to receive big files from a remote repository.
+    Pull big files.
+Downloads big files from any configured depot.

+  push
-  push     Push big files
+    Push big files.
+Uploads big files to any configured depot.
-           Updates references to files in the remote repository.

-  rm       Remove big files
+  rm
-           This command gives you the option of inputting one or more paths.
-If a single file path is given, it will remove your file from the index.
-If a directory path is given, all files within the directory will be recursively removed from the index.
+    View big file status.
+Shows the status of each file recognized by git-big. path refers to a directory, all files within the directory will be recursively removed from the index.

+  status
-  status   View big file status
+    View big file status.
+Shows the status of each file recognized by git-big.
-           Allows you to see where your files exist on either working/ local repisitory, the cache, or the depot where your large files are being stored.

-  unlock   Unlock big files
+  unlock
-           When adding a large binary file to your directory, it will be set to read only mode to prevent from accidental overwrites or deletions.
-In order to edit your desired file, it will need to be, unlocked, removed, edited and then pushed to your git repository.
+    Unlock big files.
+When a file is added to git-big, the working copy is set to read-only mode to prevent from accidental overwrites or deletions.
+Use this command to allow the file to be modified.
+The file must be added back to git-big when changes are complete.

+  version
-  version  Print version and exit
+    Print version and exit.
 ```